astropy/astropy-APEs/APE24.rst

 JOSS was established in 2016 (source:
 `Wikipedia <https://en.wikipedia.org/wiki/Journal_of_Open_Source_Software>`_)
 but it was perceived as a different enough system that there was no effort to consolidate with them.
-Meanwhile, pyOpenSci started a peer review process in ???? and then collaborated with `Pangeo <https://pangeo.io/>`_ in ????.
+Meanwhile, pyOpenSci was founded in 2018 with the peer review beginning in March 2019, partnership with the JOSS soon after, and with `Pangeo <https://pangeo.io/>`_ in Fall 2022 using Sloan Foundation funding.

 Fast forward to July 2023, there are 47 accepted Affiliated packages and 7 undergoing the review process.
 We have two editors (Derek Homeier and